-- 2 hard drive carrier - Remove the new drive from its packaging.Save the original packaging for storing or shipping the hard drive. - 6 Place the new drive in the hard drive carrier from which you removed the original hard drive. - NOTICE: Use firm and even pressure to slide the drive into place.
-If you use excessive force, you may damage the connector. - 7 Slide the replacement hard drive in the carrier into the hard drive bay until it is fully seated. - 8 Replace and tighten the four hard drive screws. - 9 Install the operating system for your computer (see "Restoring Your Operating System" on page 108). - 10 Install the drivers and utilities for your computer (see "Reinstalling Drivers and Utilities" on page 106).
+- 2 hard drive - NOTICE: When the hard drive is not in the computer, store it in protective antistatic packaging.
+See "Protecting Against Electrostatic Discharge" in the Product Information Guide. - 3 Slide the hard drive out of the computer. - 4 Remove the new drive from its packaging.
+Save the original packaging for storing or shipping the hard drive. - NOTICE: Use firm and even pressure to slide the drive into place.
+If you use excessive force, you may damage the connector. - 5 Slide the hard drive into the bay until it is fully seated. - 6 Replace and tighten the screws. - 7 Install the operating system for your computer.
+See "Restoring Your Operating System" on page 102. - 8 Install the drivers and utilities for your computer.
+See "Reinstalling Drivers and Utilities" on page 100.